Go to COMM 421 online assignments.

 COMM 421/621, History of Journalism

-Instructor: Ross F. Collins, North Dakota State University, Fargo.
+Instructor: Ross F. Collins, Professor of Communication, North Dakota State University, Fargo.

 Interest in history in America seems to offer a peculiar dichotomy.
 On the one hand, we almost all remember the famous quote by Henry Ford, "history is bunk."
 He reflects the opinion of many businesspeople, apparently, that history is not very relevant to daily life.